kalkuteminal/Animation-DNA/06-Tutorials.md

 - execute number of the same actions with a different objects.
 For example, export/import character animation for each shot.

 Programs allow to automate a lot of process and shift human work to computer shoulders.
+Also, computer does nod make a mistakes, so result of execution of correct code will be stable and predictable.

 #### Step one
 All you need to write first block of code is open Python tab of Maya Script Editor and enter: